8 Christmas Crafts From Around the World

 Christmas Craft #6: Piñata

-In Mexico at Christmastime, a piñata means gifts.
+At Christmastime in Mexico, a piñata means gifts.
 Blindfolded children swing at the hollow figure with a stick.
 If they hit the pinata, candy, small dolls, and trinkets shower down.
 Your kids can make a piñata and enjoy the sense of celebration and fun of this Mexican delight.
-This craft will take four weeks.
-Do the papier-mâché part in three weeks and the decorating part the last week.

 You’ll Need:

-- 14-inch inflated balloon,
+- 14-inch inflated balloon

-- newspaper,
+- newspaper

-- plain newsprint,
+- plain bulletin-board paper

-- 5 sheets of tissue paper,
+- 5 sheets of tissue paper

-- 4 pounds of individually wrapped candies,
+- 4 pounds of individually wrapped candies

-- 24-inch length of string,
+- 24-inch length of string

-- and papier-mâché paste
+- papier-mâché paste

 Making Your Piñata